dice-roller/rpg-dice-roller/readme.md

 You can use mathematical operators to carry out equations with roll results

 ```
-d6*5     // roll a six sided dice and multiple the result by 5
+d6*5     // roll a 6 sided die and multiple the result by 5
-2d10/d20 // roll a 10 sided dice 2 times and add the results together, then roll a 20 sided dice and divide the two totals
+2d10/d20 // roll a 10 sided die 2 times and add the results together, then roll a 20 sided dice and divide the two totals
+3d20^4   // roll a 20 sided die 3 times and raise the result to the power of 4 (Exponent)
+3d20**4  // Equivalent to above (Exponent)
+d15%2    // roll a 15 sided die and return the remainder after division (Modulus)
 (4-2)d10 // subtract 2 from 4 (`2`) and then roll a 10 sided dice that many times
 3d(2*6)  // multiple 2 by 6 (`12`) and roll a dice with that many sides 3 times
 ```